 Train Show Day One

 Anyway, we got our tickets and then headed into the first building of four giant buildings filled with model railroad layouts, manufacturers and vendors.
 This allowed me to warm up again while we walked around this expansive first building.
-This show encompasses all model railroad scales up to real-world 1:1 trains and vehicles.
+Since I'm so vulnerable to overly warm climates, I need to dress lightly enough to keep from over-heating which then makes it difficult to stay warm when outdoors.
+This is why I had a heated coat but, apparently, that wasn't effective enough.

+This show encompasses all model railroad scales up to real-world 1:1 trains and vehicles so there is a lot to see.
 Here are a bunch of photos from day one of the show...

-Aside from all the model railroad stuff, there is also plenty of real-world railroad stuff too...
+Aside from all the model railroad stuff, there also is plenty of real-world railroad stuff too...

 This water wheel, below, was turning on this model.
 I think I got a few seconds of video of it but I haven't done much with my video clips yet.
 I started to sort out the video clips until I realized that about half of my videos have no audio.
 So, I might not do anything with these video clips.